openenclave/openenclave/docs/GettingStartedDocs/UseNonDCAPDriverInAcc.md

 ```
 sudo modprobe -r intel_sgx
 ```
-This will temporarily remove the dcap driver, named "intel_sgx" from the kernel.
+This will temporarily remove the DCAP driver, named "intel_sgx" from the kernel.
 We will need more steps later to make this permanent.

-Now we can install the intel non-dcap driver.
+Now we can install the intel non-DCAP driver.
 ```
 sudo chmod a+x sgx_linux_x64_driver_2.6.0_95eaa6f.bin
 sudo ./sgx_linux_x64_driver_2.6.0_95eaa6f.bin